HaominLiu/ENFT/README.md

 ##3.
 Installation & usage

 The project is built by VS2010.
 All the dependent libraries must be built and linked.
 We also provide the x64 libraries built by VS2010 in `lib/`.

-The program entry is in `ENFT/ENFT.cpp`:
+The entry to the program is in `ENFT/ENFT.cpp`.
+Here is an example:

 	int _tmain(int argc, _TCHAR* argv[])
 	{